rjseymour66/command-line/README.md

 3. How to test equality
 4. How to read from STDIN and a flag
 5. Type embedding
+6. Returning functions, like returning the cleanup function (p.
+240), or any of the Cobra *Action() funcs

 ## Linux stuff